 Additionally, U.S. farmers were souring on the idea that tariffs would be beneficial to the ag economy.
 Most farmers (54%) said that tariffs would strengthen the ag economy in Dec.
 2025, but that was a decline from 70% who said the same in April 2025, according to Purdue University’s Ag Economy Barometer.

-Editor’s note: This article may be updated with additional commentary and statements and perspective that are made available.
+Editor’s note: This article may be updated with additional commentary and perspectives, as they are made available.
 To share insights on the Supreme Court’s tariff decision, email AgTechNavigator’s Americas Editor Ryan Daily at ryan.daily@wrbm.com.